Golden Knights beat Maple Leafs 4-3 in OT, win 8th straight

 Marner flipped the puck out of play for a delay-of-game penalty early in the third period, but Kallgren bailed out his teammate with a big stop on Chandler Stephenson.

-Toronto got a power play of its own midway through the period, but but Smith scored his sixth on a 2-on-1 short-handed rush with 8:17 to go to tie it.
+Toronto got a power play of its own midway through the period, and had its top unit on the ice for 1:21 before a mistake at the offensive blue line led to a 2-on-1 short-handed rush that Smith buried for his sixth of the season with 8:17 to go.

+“Got to do a better job of looking up there and keeping fresher guys on the ice,” Marner said.
+“Especially that time of the game.”

 Vegas opened the scoring 45 seconds into the game after Leafs defenseman Rasmus Sandin turned the puck over at the offensive blue line.
 Carrier had his ensuing breakaway stopped by Kallgren, but the puck trickled through and the hard-charging Roy was there to deposit it for his fourth.